ess-dive-community/essdive-sample-id-metadata/instructions.md

 5. Batch upload completed descriptive metadata for registered samples after field collection using the customized spreadsheet template.
 6. Manage and update sample metadata as needed.
 It is essential that the IGSNs always be associated with all digital records of the sample.
 However, the SESAR IGSN catalog is focused on fields related to the “birth” or collection of the sample, so data related to analyses would be managed separately, and not included in the SESAR catalog.

-## Publish Sample Datasets on ESS-DIVE
+## Publish Sample Datasets on ESSDIVE

 7. When the relevant sample analyses are completed for a data package, submit your sample metadata and data to ESS-DIVE.
 ESS-DIVE will be developing tools to enable advanced search for samples using IGSNs, and linking samples to other related samples, datasets and publications.
 8. Update your sample metadata when datasets are published by adding links to related datasets and publications, as a “Related URL” along with a “URL Description”.